 Intrauterine Insemination (IUI)

-While this option is less expensive than IVF, it also carries lower success rates.
-The success rates range from 5% to 20%, depending on age, so it may take more than one cycle to become pregnant.
+A similar alternative is ICI, or intracervical insemination.
+While these options are less expensive than IVF, they also carry lower success rates.
+The rate of pregnancy ranges from 5% to 20%, depending on age, so it may take more than one cycle to become pregnant.

 Assisted Reproductive Technology (ART)